Mloprio/Mloprio/README.md

 - 🛠️ I am currently working as a Software Engineer at Carrefour España.
 - 📚 I had a Bachelor's Degree in Telecommunication Technologies Engineering from the <a href="https://www.uc3m.es/Inicio">University Carlos III of Madrid</a>.
 - 💻 I love software engineering, cloud computing and DevOps.
-- 🌟 <strong>I always try to improve myself, both professionally and personally</strong>
+I like expanding my understanding by delving deeper into concepts and learning about new topics.
 - 💡 Reach me on <a href="https://www.linkedin.com/in/miguel-lopezrios">LinkedIn</a>!